 Apartment Referral Service

-Whether you’re craving a cup of Kaldi's coffee or freshly baked muffin in the morning or Thai, Mexican, or all-American cuisine in the afternoon, The Cafe is conveniently located on campus, behind Olin Business School on the first floor of the Danforth University Center.
+- Danforth University Center – Get a cup of locally roasted Kaldi's coffee or a freshly baked muffin in the morning.
+Enjoy Thai, Mexican, Italian, or American cuisine in the afternoon.
+All available at The Café, located on the first floor.

 St. Louis is well-known for its award-winning restaurants.
 The city offers a plethora of culinary options from local specialties to ethnic fare from around the world.
 Explore and experience authentic St. Louis dishes like thin-crust St. Louis-style pizza, toasted ravioli, and gooey butter cake.
 The Washington University Danforth campus is close to many of St. Louis’s most popular dining spots.
 You’ll find them close by in The Loop, Clayton, and the Central West End, or go just a bit further to Downtown, Soulard, or The Hill, famous for its many Italian restaurants.